1009Media/ThousandLogs/README.md

 ## Building from source:

-If you need the program on a platform not in the releases, such as 32 bit Windows or Intel MacOS, follow these instructions:
+If you need the program on a platform not in the releases, such as 32 bit systems, follow these instructions:

 - On the same device that you want to run the program on, install rustup by following the instructions found [here](https://www.rust-lang.org/tools/install).
 - Install git from [here](https://git-scm.com/downloads).